mahadev9/Techathlon/README.md

 Apart from this , we used computer vision techniques to identify the road and the part of the road which needs repair.
 We used thresholding and canny edge dectection algorithm.
-This was done without any of the LIDAR data.